+PRIMARY SETTLEMENTS

+RICHARDS BAY AND EMPANGENI

+- Centres of employment, industrial and commercial activity. - Continue to serve as main municipal administrative centres. - Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks). - o A range of specialized services and facilities are available to a larger hinterland.

+SECONDARY AND SETTLEMENTS

+TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND FELIXTON

+- Formalized towns, mainly residential in nature. - o Most community facilities are available at these locations, and therefore provide their resident communities with basic commercial and recreational facilities.
+More specialized services and facilities are obtained from the primary settlements. - Opportunity to formalize better employment opportunities at all secondary settlements.

+PERI-URBAN AREAS

-PRIMA RY SETTLEMENTS RICHARDS BAY AND EMPANGENI 0 Centres of employment, industrial and commercial activity.
-Continue to serve as main municipal administrative centres.
-0 Main public transportation nodes (Richards Bay Taxi City and Empangeni A and B-Ranks).
-A range of specialized services and facilities are available to a larger hinterland.
-SECON NDARY AND TERTIARY ESIKHALENI, NSELENI, VULINDLELA, NGWELEZANE AND EMENTS FELIXTON 0 Formalized towns, mainly residential in nature.
-Most community facilities are available at these locations, and therefore provide their resident 0 communities with basic commercial and recreational facilities.
-More specialized services and facilities are obtained from the primary settlements.
-0 Opportunity to formalize better employment opportunities at all secondary settlements.
-PERI-U IRBAN AREAS UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI 0 Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services.
-0 In-situ rural housing projects not necessarily viable as a result of high densities.
-0 Opportunities for formalization for some of these areas.
-Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board 0 (ITB) land.
-The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the s of formalization) )PPOF RTUNITY NODES HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL 0 Characterized by good accessibility but very limited development economic opportunities.
-0 Potential to provide services and economic opportunities to surrounding hinterland 0 RURAL SETTLEMENTS O DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS O RURAL SETTLEMENTS O DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS 0 COUNCIL AREAS Identified in line with the uMhlathuze Rural Housing Projects.
-Accessible locations for community services and infrastructure.
-0 COUNCIL AREAS Identified in line with the uMhlathuze Rural Housing Projects.
+UNFORMALIZED AREAS MAINLY ADJACENT TO THE FORMALIZED SECONDARY NODES OF ESIKHALENI, VULINDLELA, NSELENI AND INCLUDES MZINGAZI AND PORTIONS OF MANDLAZINI

+- o Characterized by dense population; small stands not necessarily able to support agricultural activities; Continuous infill-development takes place; pressure for connections to municipal infrastructure (individual connections) and possible health impacts as a result of over-crowding and lack of community services. - o In-situ rural housing projects not necessarily viable as a result of high densities. - Opportunities for formalization for some of these areas. - Township establishment possible on municipal land but limitations exist on Ingonyama Trust Board (ITB) land.

+(Note: The Mandlazini and Mzingazi area, albeit considered part of the Richards Bay formal area, are in the process of formalization)

+OPPORTUNITY NODES

+HIGHLY ACCESSIBLE AREAS WITH UNTAPPED POTENTIAL

+- Characterized by good accessibility but very limited development economic opportunities. - Potential to provide services and economic opportunities to surrounding hinterland o DENSER SETTLEMENTS WITHIN THE TRADITIONAL COUNCIL AREAS

+RURAL SETTLEMENTS

+- o Identified in line with the uMhlathuze Rural Housing Projects. - o Accessible locations for community services and infrastructure. - Specific planning and development interventions are required to identify community services that are to be encouraged at these nodes.

+SCATTERED SETTLEMENT

-- Remainder of the Municipal Area. - Potentially viable for in-situ rural housing projects if not too far removed from Secondary or Rural Settlements.
+- o Remainder of the Municipal Area. - Potentially viable for in-situ rural housing projects if not too far removed from Secondary or Rural Settlements.